zuri-training/chunkfile_team42/README.md

 # chunkfile_team42

-For developers who will like to check out this on their local host;

-fork this repository, then clone it

-A requirements.txt has been added to the project root, kindly install them by typing 'pip install -r requirements.txt'

 Team42 is engaged in building a platform that manipulates files with emphasis on chunking large csv and json files.